This article shows the necessary steps for mounting the indoor CM41 Verkada camera and the D40 camera on a wall.

 When placing the mount plate, take care to orient it such that your camera's target is situated within the camera pan angle.

 If your cable is routed through a hole in the mounting surface, position one of the notches on the mount plate labeled "cable" as close to the cable hole as possible.

 Use the mount plate to mark holes for mounting screws.

 For a solid material like wood or metal, drill 1/8-inch pilot holes.
 Drive mounting screws directly into the pilot holes.

 Route the cable snuggly between the camera base and the mount plate.
-Place the cover on the camera.
+Replace the cover on the camera.
 Be sure the magnets have pulled the cover flush against the mounting surface.